Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 Select *
 from Customers
 WHERE Customers.state = 'NY' OR state='CA' AND zipcode = '92704'
 ORDER BY zipcode
--- This will return multiple NY resident without the zipcode 92704 -- Solution: -- WHERE (Customers.state = 'NY' OR state='CA') AND zipcode = '92704'
+-- This will return multiple NY resident without the zipcode 92704
+-- Solution: -- WHERE (Customers.state = 'NY' OR state='CA') AND zipcode = '92704'

+#### LIKE
 -- Get all people whose first name starts with the letter "A"
 SELECT *
 FROM Slspers